dougc333/TestReact/component/staticcontactlist/README.md

 this is convenient because the result of a map or filter operation returns an array we can specify obj.map(something) which returns an array.

+Adding actions, delete, add, and dynamic behavior requires adding components to the static version of this list